 Spending time together this way can help build experiences and memories that can drastically strengthen emotional intimacy.

-Validation: Validating one’s mate is conveying to the mate that we understand what he/she is saying or feeling.
-It’s about seeing things from their perspective, even if we don’t share the same perspective; because it’s their truth, and we are simply showing that we believe that they believe it.
+Validating one’s mate is conveying to the mate that we understand what they are saying or feeling.
+It’s about seeing things from their perspective, even if we don’t share the same perspective, because it’s their truth, and we are simply showing that we believe that they believe it.

-An unwillingness to be vulnerable can be a major roadblock to enhancing emotional intimacy, limiting the sharing of a wide array of emotions, thoughts, and experiences.
+An unwillingness to be vulnerable can be a significant roadblock to enhancing emotional intimacy, limiting the sharing of a wide array of emotions, thoughts, and experiences.
 It must be addressed if your goal is to feel closer to your mate.

-Being romantic means, you perform small but thoughtful gestures that symbolize your love.
+Being romantic means you perform small but thoughtful gestures that symbolize your love.